Why Uttarakhand Police Didn't Invoke UCC in Triple Talaq Case

 Key Points

-- Uttarakhand police registered a case of triple talaq and dowry harassment but initially failed to invoke the state's Uniform Civil Code (UCC).
+- Uttarakhand police face criticism for not applying the Uniform Civil Code (UCC) in a recent triple talaq case.

-- Technical issues with the Crime and Criminal Tracking Network and Systems (CCTNS) are reportedly hindering the police's ability to enforce the UCC in some cases.
+- The case involves allegations of dowry harassment, triple talaq, and forced 'halala' for remarriage.

-- Legal experts argue the case should be registered under Section 32 of the UCC, which criminalises practices like triple talaq and halala.
+- Legal experts argue the case should have been registered under Section 32 of the UCC, which criminalises practices like triple talaq and halala.

-- The complainant, Shaheen, alleges harassment for dowry, triple talaq, and pressure to undergo 'halala' for remarriage.
+- Police cite potential issues with the Crime and Criminal Tracking Network and Systems (CCTNS) as a reason for not invoking the UCC.

-- A lawyer highlights that the UCC abolishes practices like triple talaq and halala, and forcing a woman to comply with such conditions can attract criminal penalties.
+- The incident raises concerns about the effective implementation of the UCC in Uttarakhand, despite its enactment over a year ago.

 Police in Uttarakhand's Haridwar district have registered a case against a man for allegedly giving triple talaq to his wife over dowry in the Buggawala area, but the case has sparked a controversy as it was not filed under the state's Uniform Civil Code (UCC) law.